How to switch from Avalara

 What to download

-If you’ve assigned Avalara tax codes to your products, export or document them.
-TaxCloud uses its own system (called TICs), and our team can help to translate your mappings during the onboarding process.
+- Product tax code mappings.
+Export your Avalara tax codes.
+TaxCloud uses its own system (called TICs), and this data will help our team map products accurately during the onboarding process.

-Take note of the states in which Avalara calculated sales tax.
+- States enabled for tax calculation.
+Take note of the states where Avalara was calculating sales tax.
 At TaxCloud, we can use this data to make sure that no states are missed during the changeover.

 Once your TaxCloud account is set up, we strongly recommend testing your tax calculations before going live.